 You can increase your retirement savings by making additional contributions to IMRF.
-You may contribute up to an additional 10% of your salary to IMRF's Voluntary Additional Contribution (VAC) program.
+You may contribute up to an additional 10% of your salary (up to the wage cap) to IMRF's Voluntary Additional Contribution (VAC) program.
 At retirement, your VAC may be taken as a lump sum or as an additional monthly pension.